kubeflow/website/content/en/docs/components/katib/experiment.md

           <code>std(Y | x)</code> along with <code>E[Y | x]</code>.
 If
           <code>base_estimator</code> is one of
           [“GP”, “RF”, “ET”, “GBRT”], the system uses a default surrogate model of the corresponding type.
-See more information in the
+Learn more information in the
           <a href="https://scikit-optimize.github.io/stable/modules/generated/skopt.Optimizer.html#skopt.Optimizer">skopt
           documentation</a>.</td>
         <td>GP</td>